HeatPhoenix/memristor-gecnet/README.md

 Evaluates the model by simulating the system dynamics using the control input provided by the trained model.
 Hence one can assess whether the learned control accumulates errors over an entire transfer or not.
 The dynamics are integrated until the nominal transfer time and until the semi-major axis is reached.
 The mean errors in final position, velocity, equinoctial parameters and time are computed (using a test set) as well as average prediction errors.

 The latter set also have corresponding "Simplified" versions, which are regular python scripts which are used in the sweep shell scripts.
 The original notebooks must be run first to generate the data necessary for the hardware notebooks/python scripts.
+Lastly, figures can be plotted using the `paper_figure_plots.ipynb` notebook.

 ### Folders: